Jakob Johnson: New England Patriots

 Jakob entered the NFL via the International Player Pathway Program and was signed by New England Patriots as an undrafted free agent on 8 April 2019.
 He was released during final roster cuts on 31 August.
 After remaining unclaimed in waivers, he was automatically assigned to the Patriots' practice squad for the 2019 season.
 As the Patriots chose not to register him as an international player, Johnson counted against the 10-man practice squad limit, and was therefore eligible to be signed to the active roster during the 2019 season.
 He was promoted from the practice squad on 21 September following an injury to James Develin and became the first International Pathway player to be activated and play in an NFL game.
 He was placed on season-ending injured reserve on 14 October with a shoulder injury.
 In the 2019 season, he recorded one reception for five yards, and took 94 total snaps — 71 on offense and 23 on special teams — in 4 games played.

 To start the 2020 NFL season, his second, Johnson made the Patriots 53-man roster out of camp, becoming the second International Pathway player to do so after Efe Obada.
 In Week 2 of the 2020 season against the Seattle Seahawks on Sunday Night Football, Johnson scored his first NFL touchdown on a one-yard touchdown reception from Cam Newton, becoming the first player from the International Player Pathway to score a touchdown.
 He also became the first offensive player from Germany and second overall German player to score a touchdown.
 He appeared in all 16 games and started 11 in the 2020 season.

 On 25 March 2021, the Patriots re-signed Johnson to a one-year contract.
 He appeared in all 17 regular season games (started six) and the Patriots' playoff game against Buffalo.

 Las Vegas Raiders

 Johnson signed with the Las Vegas Raiders on 17 March 2022.
 In the 2022 season, he appeared in all 17 games and started nine for the Raiders.
 He contributed on offense and special teams.

 Johnson signed a one-year contract extension on 15 March 2023.
 Johnson was released by the Raiders on 17 November and re-signed to the practice squad four days later.
 He was signed to the active roster on 29 December.
-Duirng the regular season, Johnson appeared in 13 games and started five.
+During the regular season, Johnson appeared in 13 games and started five.
 He split time on offense and special teams.